What happens when you flush

 Florida is running out of cheap freshwater supplies.
-What is our government doing about it?
+Is our government doing anything about it?
 The answer is yes, our government is working hard to ensure we have a fresh water supply – here’s how.

 Usually, this first pass at clearing out the large waste items ends up in your county landfill.